 why key decisions are taken by the government and the impact on the world around

 us.
 We want learners to demonstrate that they can identify and use effectively,

 in an integrated way, an appropriate selection of skills, techniques, concepts,

 theories and knowledge to help them prepare for progression to employment,

 Exam Board: Edexcel Pearson National Extended Certificate

-Qualification Title: BTEC Level 3 National Extended Certificate
+Qualification Title: IT - BTEC Level 3 National Extended Certificate

 Qualification Webpage: Click here to visit the Edexcel Pearson National Extended Certificate webpage for the specification.